This post may contain affiliate links. Please read our disclosure policy.

 - ¾ cup tomato sauce

-- ¾ cup shredded mozzarella cheese , divided
+- ¾ cup shredded mozzarella cheese -divided

 - ¾ cup ricotta cheese

-- 2 tablespoons shredded Parmesan cheese , divided
+- 2 tablespoons shredded Parmesan cheese -divided

 Instructions

-- Preheat the oven to 425 degrees F (177 degrees C).
-Lightly grease a 9×13-inch sheet pan (a quarter sheet pan) with olive oil and set it aside.
+- Preheat the Oven: Set to 425°F (177°C).
+Lightly grease a 9×13-inch (quarter sheet) pan with olive oil and set aside.

 Notes